 2) Tools You'll Need

-- Styptic powder or a styptic pencil (to stop bleeding fast if the quick is nicked).
+- Styptic powder or pencil.
+Stops minor bleeding fast if you nick the quick.

-- Optional: LED penlight to see the quick, especially on light nails.
+- LED penlight.
+Helpful to visualize the pink quick on light nails.

 3) Preparation: Set Up for Success